iSaluki/phhs6/content/sixth/Whitepapers/MakeYourOwnASN.md

 ## RPKI

 - So I had got my BGP routing working now - whoopie.
 However, Frantech had now informed me that as my prefixes were not RPKI signed that Stallion (their control panel) would not whitelist me.
+- But why?
+What makes RPKI important?
+	- RPKI is effectively the IP equivalent of HTTPS for HTTP. (it's not, but it does a similar job).
+If a BGP route is RPKI signed, then we know it actually came from the intended ASN and not someone who knows what Google's ASN is.
 - This meant I had to figure out *how* to sign a prefix with RPKI.
 Obviously my first point of contact was RIPE, as I recalled seeing an RPKI portal on RIPE.

 ![[sixth/Whitepapers/img/Pasted image 20240201143950.png]]